owncloud/QA/Server/Test_Plan_OC11_Docker_Smoke_Test.md

 Newbie:
 - [ ] log in for the first time — the first-run wizard / welcome dialog is shown
+- [ ] click each of the documentation links - relevant documentation pages are displayed in new tabs
 - [ ] dismiss it, log out, and log back in — the wizard does not reappear

 ## Case 13: External sites